Yield: 6 confetti cupcakes // Total Time: 40 min. // Disclaimer: This post includes affiliate links.

 These confetti cupcakes are super light, fluffy, and perfect for a mini celebration.

-Small batch confetti cupcakes recipe tips
+small batch confetti cupcakes

-Weigh your ingredients
+weigh your ingredients

 Weighing your ingredients is important for getting the recipe perfect and getting consistent results.
 Not weighing your ingredients can lead to adding too much or too little of an ingredient.
 In a small batch recipe it is especially important to get those correct measurements because there is less room for error.
 If you haven’t already, I highly recommend purchasing a kitchen scale.
 This one is super cheap and worked well for me when I was starting out!

-Mix the batter carefully
+mix the batter carefully

 It is super important to not overmix the cupcake batter.
 Overmixing the batter leads to more gluten development which will make the cupcakes super tough and chewy.
 Only mix just until the last bit of flour is incorporated.

-Room temperature ingredients
+room temperature ingredients

 Cupcakes like to go from under-baked to over-baked super quickly so it is important to keep a close eye on them.
 Start checking at 15 minutes with a toothpick.
 If the toothpick comes out wet, check them again in 2 minutes and so on until only a few moist crumbs stick to the toothpick.

-Ingredients and substitutions
+ingredients and substitutions

 Baking powder: for helping the cupcakes rise.

 Salt: for balancing and bringing out the sweetness of the batter.
-We will use salt in both the cupcake batter and in the buttercream.

 Vegetable oil: for tenderizing the cupcakes.
 If you don’t have vegetable oil on hand, you can use another neutral oil such as canola.